This initiative is built around a simple idea:

 - overall progress of the initiative

-Total movement recorded through baton journeys.
+Total movement shown through approved baton journeys.

 The Framework